 SiboDur® was developed by Swiss-based Georg Fischer Automotive AG.
 Grede has an exclusive license to produce the alloy in North America.
 In addition to the automotive industry, Grede also plans to supply SiboDur®-based castings for light- and heavy-duty trucks, and industrial applications.
 Grede is actively launching new production and prototype SiboDur® business at both its Reedsburg, Wis., and St. Cloud, Minn., facilities.

-“We’re very excited about the benefits we can offer our customers,” Nichols said.
+“We’re very excited about the benefits we can offer our customers,” Suber said.
 “SiboDur® is a highly competitive alternative to aluminum with significant cost and design advantages.”

 “SiboDur® is a registered trademark of Georg Fischer Automotive AG”